ibm-cloud-docs/vpc/vsi_is_connecting_linux_gc.md

    ```
    {:pre}

-   For this example, you'd see a response similiar to the following output (using generic x and 123 values for example purposes only):
+   For this example, you'd see a response similar to the following output:

    ```
    ID               0738-12345x67-8901-234x-5678-9xx01xx23x4x
    Address          123.45.678.90
    Name             my-instance
    Target           primary(1xx2x34x-.)
    Target Type      intf
    Target IP        12.345.6.78
    Created          1 week ago
    Status           available
    Zone             us-south-1
    Resource Group   -
    Tags             -
    ```
    {:screen}

-Optionally, you can locate the floating IP address associated to the instance to which you want to connect through the {{site.data.keyword.cloud_notm}} console.
+Optionally, you can locate the floating IP address that is associated to the instance to which you want to connect through the {{site.data.keyword.cloud_notm}} console.
 {:tip}

 ## Getting connected
 {: #getting-connected}

-The values returned below are for example purposes only.

 1. To connect to your instance, use your private key and run the following command: